 Some current research themes we are pursuing related to this include:

 We develop robust experimental and analytical frameworks to address these themes.
 Our studies have provided insights related to community assembly processes and associated ecosystems functions as well as methodological advances.
 However our research also has real-world implications for agencies, landowners and conservation organizations tasked with managing forests for a range of ecosystem services in an increasingly uncertain world.
-Please visit our research page for more information.

 Some current research themes we are pursuing related to this include: